 ''' Pachyderm is launching.
-Check its status with "kubectl get all" Once launched, access the dashboard by running "pachetl port-forward" '''
+Check its status with "kubectl get all" Once launched, access the dashboard by running "pachctl port-forward" '''

 Note, here we are using 1 etcd node to manage Pachyderm metadata.
 The number of etcd nodes can be adjusted as needed.
-Also, RBAC can be enabled as further documented here.